propelorm/Propel/cookbook/customizing-build.markdown

 For example, here's how a property might be specified on the commandline:

-{% highlight text %}
+{% highlight bash %}
 > phing -Dpropertyname=value
 {% endhighlight %}

 More typically, properties are stored in files and loaded by Phing.
 For those not familiar with Java properties files, these files look like PHP INI files; the main difference is that values in properties files can be references to other properties (a feature that will probably exist in in INI files in PHP 5.1).

-_Importantly:_ properties, once loaded, are not overridden by properties with the same name unless explicitly told to do so.
+>**Importantly**<br />properties, once loaded, are not overridden by properties with the same name unless explicitly told to do so.
 In the Propel build process, the order of precedence for property values is as follows:

 1. Commandline properties
 2. Project `build.properties`
 3. Top-level `build.properties`
 4. Top-level `default.properties`

 This means, for example, that values specified in the project's `build.properties` files will override those in the top-level `build.properties` and `default.properties` files.